lidiasofiaobregon/CAS570/stress-systems-project.md

 5. Creating the main "go" function
-###### Specify how turtles move in their environment/perform all the above functions; Randomnly turn right or left 45 degrees, and take a step forward; Adjust the color of the turtle based on stress level
+###### This "go" function merely took all the above functions and moved the simulation forward.
+At every time step, the turtles would take a right turn a random amount of degrees between 0 to 45, a left turn a random amount of degrees from 0 to 45, and then take a step forward once.
+The functions for interacting, stress feedback, aging, and reproduction would then proceed, and the color of the turtle would be adjusted based on stress level.

 ```
 to go